Rix11-H/Rix11-H/README.md

 ### Hi there 👋
+My name is Ricky Heylen, a junior fullstack developer interested mostly in creative and challenging projects.

+My favourite programming language: <span style="backgroundcolor:yellow">⚡Javascript⚡</span>.

+Some other technologies and languages I have experience with:

 <!--
 **Rix11-H/Rix11-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.